London to Bath Bus

 Bath offers a rich blend of architectural beauty, historical depth, and cultural experiences, making it a destination that rewards both first-time visitors and seasoned explorers alike.

-Bus travel from London to Bath: everything you need to know
+Coaches to Bath from London: everything you need to know

-• Average duration: the bus journey from London to Bath lasts approximately 3 hours.
+• Average duration: the bus from London to Bath lasts approximately 3 hours.

 • Distance covered: the distance between London and Bath is 115 miles, with some variation depending on the bus route and intermediate stops.

-• Bus schedules London-Bath: to check departure times of coaches between London and Bath, select your travel date: you’ll then see all available trip options with their schedules and prices.
-You can do this using the selector at the top of this page or by using our interactive map.
+• London to Bath bus schedules: to check coach departure times between London and Bath, select your travel data to view all available journeys, including timetables and prices.
+You’ll then be shown every available trip option with full schedules and fares.
+You can do this by using the selector at the top of the page or via the interactive map.

 • Weekend trips: with FlixBus, you can depart London on Friday and return on Sunday for a perfect weekend getaway in Bath.